nginrsw/vmk-lang/README.md

 language, This modification has been made to simplify learning, writing, and personalizing the language for my own use.

-For now, two main changes have been implemented:
+For now, three main changes have been implemented:

 - The reserved word `local` has been replaced with `lock`.
 - The reserved word `function` has been replaced with `fn`.